MLGB3/buildout.mlgb/WHEREIS.md

 The codebase is located in **/home/mlgb/sites/mlgb/mysite/**

+Django settings.py and all apache WSGI settings are in **/home/mlgb/sites/mlgg/mysite/apache/**

 The static media is located in **/home/mlgb/sites/mlgb/static/**

 Solr, apache and the indexing cron jobs are in the parts directory located at **/home/mlgb/sites/mlgb/parts/**

-MySQL runs on **localhost:3306** and can be access via the mysql CLI. *This can be changed in development/production.cfg.*
+MySQL runs on **localhost:3306** and can be accessed via the mysql CLI. *This can be changed in development/production.cfg.*

 Solr runs on **127.0.1.1:1234** and can be access on the server via lynx. *This can be changed in development/production.cfg.*